Imagine you’re researching for a blog post.

-You can also choose from taking a photo or browsing your previous documents or screenshots when uploading a file.
+You can also choose to take a photo or browse your previous documents or screenshots when uploading a file.

 If you don’t have the image saved on your phone, select the “Paste image URL” tab.

-After you either upload your image and the URL, click the search icon.
+After you either upload your image or paste the URL, click the search icon.

-The website will show you related searches, other available image sizes and websites with the same picture.
+The website will show you related searches, other available image sizes and websites containing the same picture.

 Open your browser and go to images.google.com.

 If you’re using Safari, click on the double “AA” icon on the left side of the browser search bar.